There are several scenarios where Facebook does not append the Facebook Click Identifier (fbclid) parameter to your Facebook shared URL.

 - For Organic link (posts/comments) on a mobile browser, it launches the in-app browser and Facebook will NOT append the fbclid parameter.

-- For users on ios 14.5 and have opted-out of tracking, Facebook will NOT append the fbclid parameter.
+- For users on iOS 14.5 and have opted-out of tracking, Facebook will NOT append the fbclid parameter.

 What is the best strategy for tracking Facebook visits and conversions?

-Since the fbclid parameter may not be appended in your Facebook campaign URL, the best strategy to track Facebook visits and conversions is to deploy UTM parameters across all your Facebook marketing activities.
+Since the fbclid parameter may not always be appended in your Facebook campaign URL, the best strategy to track Facebook visits and conversions is to deploy UTM parameters across all your Facebook marketing activities.